OfficeDev/TrainingContent/ConnectorActionableMsgs/03 Adaptive Cards/Lab.md

 1. Name the class **AdaptiveHttpAction**.

+1. Add the following to the top of the **AdaptiveHttpAction.cs** file:

+    ```csharp
+    using AdaptiveCards;
+    using Newtonsoft.Json;
+    using System.Collections.Specialized;
+    using System.ComponentModel;
+    ```

-1. In the **AdaptiveHttpAction.cs** class, replace the class definition with the following.
+1. In the **AdaptiveHttpAction.cs** file, replace the class definition with the following.
 The code is available in the **LabFiles/RefreshAdaptiveCard/AdaptiveHttpAction.cs** file.

     ```csharp
     public class AdaptiveHttpAction : AdaptiveAction